safeboxnetwork/framework-scheduler/development/white_paper.md

 ## Core Components

 <p align="justify">
-A Safebox platform installation consists of two core components that work together to provide a seamless user experience:
+A Safebox platform installation consists of two core components that work together to provide a seamless user experience via Docker containers.
+These components are:
 </p>
 <p align="justify"> - <b>webserver</b>: it is the primary user interface for managing the Safebox platform.
 It provides a clean, easy‑to‑understand graphical interface that allows users to install and manage third‑party applications, configure backup and recovery settings, and manage domain names.
 The web interface is accessible from any device with a web browser, making it easy for users to manage their data and services from anywhere.
 The web interface is built using nginx as a webserver and PHP for server-side logic.
 This component also uses the local file system by reading from and writing to a dedicated shared Docker volume to communicate with the other core component, the framework-scheduler.
 Whether through built‑in, periodically and automatically executed JavaScript calls, or through user interactions that require background operations, all requests are written in JSON format into this shared folder; more precisely, into <code>/var/tmp/shared/input</code> inside the SHARED Docker volume, which is written by this running container.
 The <code>output</code> directory, in turn, is written by the other component (framework-scheduler) after processing, and the webserver component reads these files as responses and displays the execution results to the user.</p>